[image]

 Others

 On Linux PCS, choosers may also show an OS for the mounted Windows drive on dual-boot setups, and Windows PCs may also show WSL2's Linux drive as a "(Remote)" storage.
 Remote storage is covered ahead, and the User Guide's Tech Notes explores using this app in WSL2.
+Removable drives and other external media also appear in folder choosers on PCs, as described ahead.

 Android Storage